We are pleased that you have enrolled at Towson University. The International Student

 students may purchase a parking permit.

-Reasonable accommodations are available through Disability Support Services to ensure that you are receiving equal access to education at TU.
+Reasonable accommodations are available through Accessibility & Disability Services to ensure that you are receiving equal access to education at TU.

 - Prepare for Move-In